richafnu/Viva/Viva/glint/setup/live-versus-phased-access.md

    >[!IMPORTANT]
    >
    > - During a Live Recurring or Ad Hoc survey, uses with Phased access don't have reporting access until the survey ends.
 Access can't be switched during a Live survey.
-   > - When a new program cycle begins, the last cycle automatically releases all reporting from the previous cycle.
+   > - When a new program cycle begins, all reporting from the previous cycle is released.